aidenybai/site-mini/src/pages/thoughts/isef.md

 Mentor support is intended to be a positive force that improves accessibility in research for high schoolers.
 But more recently, it’s evolved into a black box system in which connections and networking matter more than merit or passion.

-The most egregious offenders are research organizations designed to collect payment from parents who force their unwilling children into these programs.
+The most egregious offenders are research organizations designed to collect payment from parents who force their unwilling children into these programs for college admissions and resume padding.
 Once they enter, they are forced into an accelerated curriculum that virtually completes most of the intellectual and inherently difficult aspects of research for them.
 These fraudulently created projects are then propelled into competitions like ISEF to compete with researchers that don’t have access to the same resources.

 This produces a monoculture of similarly boring projects, where fraudulently created projects set the meta by performing well at research fairs, resulting in more experienced students unwittingly committing to the new meta, and newcomers to be drowned out.